mbaumer/us_hep_funding/docs/_states/NC.md

 ## HEP Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-22 HEP grants, totalling $8,602,000.00
+25 HEP grants, totalling $10,417,000.00

                                    Amount ($)
 Institution
-Duke University                     6386000.0
+Duke University                       7886000
-DUKE UNIVERSITY                     1916000.0
+DUKE UNIVERSITY                       1916000
-North Carolina State University      300000.0
+North Carolina State University        615000
-U. OF NORTH CAROLINA, CHAPEL HILL         0.0
+U. OF NORTH CAROLINA, CHAPEL HILL           0
 ```
 ## SC Contracts
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-6 Office of Science contracts, totalling $-12,173.60
+6 Office of Science contracts, totalling $-12,173.00

                                     Amount ($)
-vendorname                    fiscal_year
+Vendor                        Year
-CLEMENTS BERNARD MILLER PLLC  2012               0.00
+CLEMENTS BERNARD MILLER PLLC  2012           0
-                              2013           -4510.05
+                              2013       -4510
-                              2014          -10710.00
+                              2014      -10710
-DUKE ENERGY CORPORATION       2015              -2.55
+DUKE ENERGY CORPORATION       2015          -2
-OXFORD UNIVERSITY PRESS, INC. 2012            3049.00
+OXFORD UNIVERSITY PRESS, INC. 2012        3049
 ```
 ## NSF MPS Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-688 NSF MPS grants, totalling $137,596,990.00
+929 NSF MPS grants, totalling $185,623,627.00

                                              Amount ($)
 Institution
-UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL  50836983.0
+UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL    67060279
-NORTH CAROLINA STATE UNIVERSITY              33430464.0
+DUKE UNIVERSITY                                49105809
-DUKE UNIVERSITY                              33266389.0
+NORTH CAROLINA STATE UNIVERSITY                42719763
-U of NC Chapel Hill                           4258079.0
+U OF NC CHAPEL HILL                             4285079
-WAKE FOREST UNIVERSITY                        2761232.0
+NORTH CAROLINA CENTRAL UNIVERSITY               3882429
-North Carolina State U                        2115404.0
+WAKE FOREST UNIVERSITY                          3119586
-UNIVERSITY OF NORTH CAROLINA AT CHARLOTTE     1983049.0
+UNIVERSITY OF NORTH CAROLINA AT CHARLOTTE       2250004
-UNIVERSITY OF NORTH CAROLINA AT GREENSBORO    1857514.0
+UNIVERSITY OF NORTH CAROLINA AT GREENSBORO      2181712
-UNIVERSITY OF NORTH CAROLINA AT WILMINGTON    1307159.0
+NORTH CAROLINA STATE U                          2140404
-NORTH CAROLINA CENTRAL UNIVERSITY              917000.0
+UNIVERSITY OF NORTH CAROLINA AT WILMINGTON      1637391
-and  20  other institutions.
+and  18  other institutions.
 ```
 ---
 ---